Michael Urtecho: Education and career

+He was born in Trujillo, on 6 November 1969.
+Since he was 2 years old, he has suffered from muscular hypotonia, a disease that makes him unable to walk.
 He completed his primary, secondary and tertiary studies.
 Then he studied Chemical Engineering obtaining an engineering degree from the National University of Trujillo.

 Urtecho holds a Master in Chemical engineering.
 After his graduation, he started working as head of informatics of the La Libertad regional government and parallel as a consultant for the Institute for Disasters and Environment.
 In 2003, he changed to the Chavimochic special irrigation project, where he worked as an informatic engineer until he entered politics in 2006.

 Political career

 Early political career

 In 2000, Urtecho joined the conservative National Renewal party of Rafael Rey, where he acted as a regional delegate for La Libertad.
 He ran for a seat in the elections of that year under the Avancemos alliance, but he was not elected.
 The following year, in the 2001 elections, he once again ran for a seat in Congress, under the National Unity list, representing La Libertad, but he was not elected once again.